-Directors are responsible for attending the annual meeting of stockholders to the extent practicable.
-All members of the board of directors then in office attended the annual meeting of stockholders on June 2, 2022.
+Directors are responsible for attending the Annual Meeting of stockholders to the extent practicable.
+Four of our directors attended the Annual Meeting of stockholders on June 2, 2023.

 Code of Business Conduct and Ethics

 We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
 A current copy of the code is posted on the corporate governance section of our website, which is located at https://ir.akerotx.com/corporate-governance/documents-charters.
 If we make any substantive amendments to, or grant any waivers from, the code of business conduct and ethics for any officer or director, we will disclose the nature of such amendment or waiver on our website or in a current report on Form 8-K.